NyanKiyoshi/disgord-plugin-router/README.md

 A plugin management and routing mechanism for [Disgord](https://github.com/andersfylling/disgord).

+**WARNING: this repository is still in active development and is not yet ready for the proper expected user experience.
+See the [roadmap](#roadmap) for more details.**

 ## Design Approach
 The approach of this library is that the bot developer will create a plugin for each command, each plugin can have a set of sub-commands.